boschresearch/sofc-exp_textmining_resources/README.md

 We ran our experiments using Python 3.8.
 You need the following conda packages: `torch`, `numpy` and `scikit-learn`, and the pip package `transformers` (by Huggingface).
 See also the exported conda environment (`sofcexp.yml` at the top level of the project).
+**Important note:** Our code seems to work only with PyTorch 1.5.
+We are working on an update.

 ### Preparing Pretrained Embeddings and Language Models